karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.setProfilingLevel(1, 1000);

 ## Backups and Restore ##
 Within the MongoDB `bin` folder is a `mongodump` executable.
 Simply executing `mongodump` will connect to localhost and backup all of your databases to a `dump` subfolder.
 You can type `mongodump --help` to see additional options.
-Common options are `--db DBNAME` to back up a specific database and `--collection COLLECTIONAME` to back up a specific collection.
+Common options are `--db DBNAME` to back up a specific database and `--collection COLLECTIONNAME` to back up a specific collection.
 You can then use the `mongorestore` executable, located in the same `bin` folder, to restore a previously made backup.
 Again, the `--db` and `--collection` can be specified to restore a specific database and/or collection.

 For example, to back up our `learn` database to a `backup` folder, we'd execute (this is its own executable which you run in a command/terminal window, not within the mongo shell itself):